Macmillan Pass, Macpass Project - Tom, Jason, Boundary, End Zone |

 |

 The mineralisation of the Macmillan Pass district is located on the eastern margin of the Selwyn Basin, near the transition from the flat lying carbonate dominated sequences of the Mackenzie/Interior Platform, to the folded, mainly clastic sediments of the Selwyn Basin.
-The two deposits are associated with several bedded, barite occurrences which are developed within the middle to upper Devonian "Black Clastic" or Earn Group.
+The Tom and Jason deposits are associated with several bedded, barite occurrences which are developed within the middle to upper Devonian "Black Clastic" or Earn Group.
 Barite occurrences are more extensively developed than the base metal deposits, but are generally barren to only weakly mineralised.
 All mineralisation is restricted to the transition between the lower assemblage of coarse clastics, mainly chert-pebble conglomerate and sand-banded argillites, to the overlying black carbonaceous argillite and siliceous shale.
 The deposits of the Macmillan Pass area are smaller, although of higher grade than those of the Anvil and Howards Pass districts (McClay, 1983; Carne and Cathro, 1981).

-Tom - The Tom deposit consists of two tabular bodies, Tom West and Tom East, that are 3 to 60 m thick, and are composed of finely inter-laminated chert, pyrite, sphalerite, galena, barite and black shale.
+The Tom deposit consists of two tabular bodies, Tom West and Tom East, that are 3 to 60 m thick, and are composed of finely inter-laminated chert, pyrite, sphalerite, galena, barite and black shale.
 Tom West ranges from 3 to 50 m in thickness and is laterally continuous over a strike length of 1100 m.
 The two tabular bodies are well zoned, both vertically and laterally.
 The basal sections tend to carry the highest Pb and Ag values, while the upper and marginal parts are relatively enriched in Zn and Ba.
 Cu, Pb and Ag rich stringer and alteration zones occur beneath the highest grade portions of the mineralised bodies (Carne and Cathro, 1981).

 At the southern end of the Tom West body the mineralisation is high grade and composed of massive to poorly laminated barite-sphalerite-galena and pyrite, underlain by an interpreted cupriferous, silicified zone with pervasive pyrite and siderite veining.
 The massive ore is overlain by fine grained, finely inter-banded barite-sphalerite and galena with intercalated chert and minor carbonates.
 This banded mineralisation extends northwards from the underlying massive sulphides.
 The Tom East body is composed of discontinuous, high grade lenses of strongly deformed barite-galena and sphalerite (McClay, 1983).